As some of you may know I’ve been studying a Masters Degree in Computer Science for the past 6 months.

 Furthermore, I’ve always been envious of those around me who had the technical skills to build products or tools that can be useful!
-I’ve worked in tech for most of my career and I have worked with many crazily awesome people doing really cool stuff.
-I admired their hard skills but I also admired their ability build an idea to life.
+I’ve worked in tech for most of my career and I have worked with many crazily awesome people doing really cool stuff and I just want to be one of those people xD

 What would you do if you could do anything you wanted to?

 I guess I want to help others using skills I am strong in.
 Whether to build a product or service to aid mental health or change careers.
 Definitely has something to do with helping others regarding mental health and careers because these are the areas I kind of struggle in.

-I want to do so many things but something that I feel is actually attainable is running WordPress Training Workshops.
+I want to do so many things but something that I feel is attainable is running WordPress Training Workshops.

 I believe WordPress can build confidence or even help people start up businesses.
 With WordPress, you can become a digital entrepreneur.
 With WordPress, you can blog and set up your own little home in cyberspace.
-Blogging actually helped me overcome depression as a teenager as it created a hobby to focus on which boosted my self-esteem.
-It actually think of it as a saviour to my life.
+Blogging actually helped me through tough times as a teenager as it created a hobby to focus on which boosted my self-esteem and connect to people all over the world!